§ DID Registration

 deactivate(did, options, secret) -> jobId, didState, didRegistrationMetadata, didDocumentMetadata

-This function deactivates the DID.
+This function deactivates the DID and associated DID document.

 § Input Fields